Let Me Think! A Long Chain-of-Thought Can Be Worth Exponentially Many Short Ones: Empirical evidence for benefits of sequential over parallel scaling

 \paragraph{Sequential scaling of CoT models.} Inspired by the observation that our short CoT models behave like the search models but with limited sequential CoT budget, we examine the evidence accuracy of each model with different sequential scales of CoT budget.
 We budget-force~\citep{s1} the models by considering their CoTs of various maximum lengths, and find that at every sequential CoT budget, the DFS model achieves the highest evidence accuracy (See \cref{fig:greedy-accuracies}).
 Then, to examine the best accuracy we could get with parallel scaling our models within a fixed sequential budget, we parallel scale the DFS model of different sequential scales.
 We find that sequential scaling up to a certain threshold is more effective than exponential parallel scaling (See \cref{fig:leading}).
 Even from that threshold, scaling sequentially further is more efficient in terms of the number of tokens generated than parallel scaling (See \cref{fig:token-budget}).
 In other words, for a fixed total token budget, sequential scaling always beats parallel scaling.
-This shows that sequential scaling to a long enough CoT budget given the model's expressivity for a certain complexity task is necessary for the parallel scaling to work.

-\subsection{Experiments with Large Language Models}
+\subsection{Experiments with large language models}

-We also measured the performance of various LLMs on this task.
-Specifically, we consider the task on a bridge graph with \texttt{short=3, long=9, deadend=0, depth=2}.
-Mirroring our other experimental and theoretical results, LLMs only get trivial performance without a CoT, but when allowed a long CoT, can achieve very high performance.
+We also measured the performance of various LLMs on the graph connectivity task, as well as on the AIME2024~\citep{MAA_AIME2024} benchmark.

-We obtained similar trends with each of the three LLMs we tested, Qwen3-32B\cite{yang2025qwen3technicalreport}, DeepSeek R1 Distill Qwen-32B\cite{r1}, and S1-32B\cite{s1} (see \cref{fig:leading} and \cref{fig:llm results}).
+Specifically, we consider the graph connectivity task on a bridge graph with \texttt{short=3, long=9, deadend=0, depth=2}.
+Mirroring our other experimental and theoretical results, LLMs only get trivial performance without a CoT, but when allowed a long CoT, they can achieve very high performance.
+We obtained similar trends with each of the three LLMs we tested, Qwen3-32B\cite{yang2025qwen3technicalreport}, DeepSeek R1 Distill Qwen-32B\cite{r1}, and S1-32B\cite{s1} (See \cref{fig:leading} and \cref{fig:llm results}).
 Note that it takes roughly a thousand tokens of sequential scaling to get non-trivial accuracy, many of these tokens are used up by the LLM describing what its general approach to the problem will be, before actually executing a strategy.